shrinu-kushagra/practice/README.md

-# Practice01
+# Practice
-This is for my personal practice of commands on termux.
+This repo is to practice contirbuting to others repo using termux.